-Income taxes
+Income Taxes

-Current income taxes represent amounts paid to the federal government and certain states whose payment is based upon net income (subject to regulatory adjustments) generated by the Company.
+Current income taxes represent amounts paid or owed to the federal government and certain states whose payment is based upon net income (subject to regulatory adjustments) generated by the Company.
+The generation of net losses may result in income tax benefits.
 As noted above, it does not include state premium taxes that are based purely on the collection of policyholder premiums.